Saving lives through science

 It’s “personal protective equipment” – or “PPE.”

 Ironically, PPE actually adds to the physiological burden of the firefighter.
 The problem is both its sheer weight – as much as 50 pounds or more -- and its insulating properties, which severely limit the body’s ability to cool itself through sweat evaporation.
 The weight of the PPE and physical work that the firefighter must perform, and the resultant heat stress and dehydration places enormous strain on a firefighter’s cardiovascular, thermoregulatory, and respiratory systems.
-This strain, coupled with underlying cardiovascular disease, can trigger a cardiac event. that About 45 percent of all firefighter line-of-duty deaths are caused by heart attacks – the highest rate among all occupations.
+This strain, coupled with underlying cardiovascular disease, can trigger a cardiac event.
+About 45 percent of all firefighter line-of-duty deaths are caused by heart attacks – the highest rate among all occupations.
 An additional 800 to 1000 firefighters suffer non-fatal cardiac events on a yearly basis.
 Sweltering summer temperatures make July and August a time of particular risk.

 As Prof. Denise Smith (center rear) looks on, three